MicrosoftDocs/cpp-docs/docs/standard-library/reverse-iterator-class.md

 ### Remarks

-The identity which relates all reverse iterators to their underlying iterators is:
+The identity that relates all reverse iterators to their underlying iterators is:

 &\*( `reverse_iterator` ( *i* ) ) == &\*( *i* - 1 ).